Leonard Fournette: 2020 season

 On September 6, 2020, Fournette signed a one-year contract with the Tampa Bay Buccaneers.

-During Week 2 against the Carolina Panthers, Fournette finished with 12 carries for 103 rushing yards and two rushing touchdowns, including a 46-yard rushing touchdown with 1:56 remaining to seal the game for the Buccaneers 31–17.
-Overall, in a backfield where Ronald Jones II got a majority of the carries, Fournette recorded 97 carries for 367 rushing yards and six rushing touchdowns to go along with 36 receptions for 233 receiving yards in the 2020 season.
+During Week 2 against the Panthers, Fournette finished with 12 carries for 103 yards and two touchdowns, including a 46-yard rushing touchdown with 1:56 remaining to seal the game for the Buccaneers 31–17.
+Overall, in a backfield where Ronald Jones II got a majority of the carries, Fournette recorded 97 carries for 367 yards and six touchdowns to go along with 36 receptions for 233 yards in the 2020 season.

-In the Wild Card Round against the Washington Football Team, Fournette rushed for 93 yards and a touchdown and caught four passes for 39 yards during the 31–23 win.
+During the Wild Card Round against the Washington Football Team, Fournette rushed for 93 yards and a touchdown and caught four passes for 39 yards in the 31–23 road victory.

-In the Divisional Round of the playoffs against the New Orleans Saints, Fournette rushed for 63 yards and recorded 5 catches for 44 yards and a touchdown during the 30–20 win.
+In the Divisional Round of the playoffs against the New Orleans Saints, he rushed for 63 yards and recorded five receptions for 44 yards and a touchdown during the 30–20 road victory.

-In the NFC Championship against the Green Bay Packers, Fournette rushed for 55 yards and a touchdown during the 31–26 win.
-In Super Bowl LV against the Kansas City Chiefs, Fournette rushed for 89 yards and a touchdown and recorded four catches for 46 yards during the 31–9 win.
-Fournette's impressive playoff performance earned him the nickname "Playoff Lenny", which later evolved to "Lombardi Lenny" after scoring a touchdown in the Buccaneers Super Bowl victory over the Kansas City Chiefs.
+During the NFC Championship Game against the Green Bay Packers, Fournette rushed for 55 yards and a touchdown in the 31–26 road victory.
+In Super Bowl LV against the Kansas City Chiefs, Fournette rushed for 89 yards and a touchdown and recorded four catches for 46 yards during the 31–9 victory.
+Fournette's impressive playoff performance earned him the nickname "Playoff Lenny", which later evolved to "Lombardi Lenny" after scoring a touchdown in the Super Bowl victory over the Chiefs.
 He became the third player in NFL history to score touchdowns in four games in a single postseason.

 2021 season

 On March 31, 2021, Fournette re-signed with the Buccaneers on a one-year deal worth $3.25 million.

 Fournette was one of the first players to change his jersey number after the National Football League uniform numbers rule had changed in April 2021.
-He decided to wear number 7, which he previously wore at LSU during his college career.
+Fournette decided to wear number 7, which he previously wore at LSU during his college career.

 In Week 6, against the Philadelphia Eagles, Fournette had 127 scrimmage yards and two rushing touchdowns.
-Against the Indianapolis Colts in Week 12, Fournette rushed for 100 yards, had 31 receiving yards, and had four total touchdowns in the 38–31 win, earning NFC Offensive Player of the Week.
+Against the Colts in Week 12, Fournette rushed for 100 yards, had 31 receiving yards, and had four total touchdowns in the 38–31 win, earning NFC Offensive Player of the Week.
 He suffered a hamstring injury in Week 15 and was placed on injured reserve on December 23, 2021.
-Fournette finished the 2021 season with 812 rushing yards and eight rushing touchdowns to go along with 69 receptions for 454 receiving yards and two receiving touchdowns.
+Fournette finished the 2021 season with 180 carries for 812 yards and eight touchdowns to go along with 69 receptions for 454 yards and two touchdowns.

 Fournette was activated on January 22, 2022.
-In the Divisional Round against the Los Angeles Rams, he had 107 scrimmage yards and two rushing touchdowns in the 30–27 loss.
+During the Divisional Round against the Rams, he had 107 scrimmage yards and two rushing touchdowns in the 30–27 loss.